tcolgate/tcolgate.github.io/content/photography/living-with-the-intrepid-enlarger.md

 - [Advanced Mods](#advanced): These are bigger changes that will void warranties, and perhaps destroy the very fabric of space and time.

+I have also prefixed the title of each tip with a rough indication of what part of the whole system it relates to (for example which enlarger or the timer).

 ## Basic Modifications {#basic}

 There are a handful of very simple changes that can make a big difference.